 Monitor and trend work of breathing

-The challenge for the under-assisted patient can be the opposite.
-The patient is using too much effort to breathe, resulting in thickening of the diaphragm.
-This is perhaps easier to observe in the patient, but without an objective value on the ventilator it is difficult to know for sure .
-Research shows the presence of diaphragm dysfunction is frequent.1
+Another example is under-assist, which is the opposite of over-assist and equally bad for the patient.
+An under-assisted patient uses too much effort to breathe, resulting in diaphragm thickening.
+This is perhaps easier to observe in the patient, but without an objective value on the ventilator it is difficult to know for sure.

 Identifying patient-ventilator asynchrony

-Asynchrony is associated with poorer clinical outcomes during mechanical ventilation.18 In a recent study, only 21% of clinicians managed to detect asynchrony in the form of missed inspiratory efforts.5 There are many more types of asynchronies that are easily overlooked: ineffective or excessive efforts, delayed inspiratory effort, delayed cycling off, double triggering and auto-triggering.
+Asynchrony is associated with poorer clinical outcomes during mechanical ventilation.
+In a recent study only 21% of clinicians managed to detect asynchrony in the form of missed inspiratory efforts.
+There are many more types of asynchronies that are easily overlooked: ineffective or excessive efforts, delayed inspiratory effort, delayed cycling off, double triggering and auto-triggering.

 The image shows how the electrical activity of the diaphragm in grey overlays the pressure curve (yellow), making it easy to see differences in what the patient requests and what the ventilator delivers.